hjaervel/Get-and-clean-data/README.md

 run_analysis.R
 ==============
-The R script run_analysis.R downloads the original dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip , unzips it and reads the following data into R: x_test         test set
+The R script run_analysis.R uses the dplyr and downloader packages of R. It downloads the original dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip , unzips it and reads the following data into R: x_test         test set